-Many of your headaches as a business owner stem from what economists call the “agency problem.”
+Many of your headaches as an agency owner stem from what economists—coincidentally—call the “agency problem.”
 Investopedia defines this economics term as:

 People Put Themselves First…